 - Double-click a chat room category to view associated chat rooms to the right.

-- Highlight the chat you want to join and click "Go Chat" to enter the selected room.
+- Highlight the chat room you want to join and click the green "Go Chat" button to enter the selected room.

 AIM Buddy Chat